jishnukm9/rentomobile/README.md

-<b>Overview<b>:
+<b>Overview:</b>

-  Rentomobile is an innovative car booking platform designed to streamline the process of renting vehicles for users.
-Developed using React, this web application leverages cutting-edge technologies and industry- standard APIs to deliver a user-friendly, efficient, and secure car rental experience.
+  <b>Rentomobile</b> is an innovative car booking platform designed to streamline the process of renting vehicles for users.
+Developed using React, this web application leverages cutting-edge technologies and

-Technologies Used:
+  industry-standard APIs to deliver a user-friendly, efficient, and secure car rental experience.

+<b>Technologies Used:</b>

   React: Utilized for building the user interface, React’s component-based architecture facilitates efficient management of the site’s views and states, allowing for dynamic updates and scalable features.
   React Router: This tool provides seamless navigation between different pages and components without refreshing the browser, making the user experience smooth and consistent.